Skip to content

 6: c3 ret

-The focus here is on the byte length of the instructions:
+The key point here is the byte length of the instructions:

 • imul instruction: 0f af ff, three bytes